 LSTM was one of the first institutions in the world dedicated to research in the field of tropical medicine.
 Committed to working in some of the world’s most difficult contexts, their mission is to reduce the burden of sickness and mortality in disease-endemic countries, which they achieve by delivering health interventions that are relevant to low-resource areas.
-Using Simprints to enrol and identify participants, research assistants at LSTM are testing a new regimen to diagnose and treat tuberculosis (TB) in over 48,000 patients, a significant number of whom are being treated for HIV, attending a local Blantyre clinic.
+Using Simprints to enrol and identify participants, research assistants at LSTM tested a new regimen to diagnose and treat tuberculosis (TB) in patients attending a local Blantyre clinic, a significant number of whom are also being treated for HIV.

 “Simprints helps us save time and labour.
 We like working with the scanner because it's easier to identify patients.”